anandrmedia/hn-notifier/README.md

 Download this extension from Google Chrome Webstore - https://chrome.google.com/webstore/detail/hn-notifier/cdfedlekfaealogpkppjhlfcijmdlaep

+Follow us on twitter for more updates - https://twitter.com/engagespot

 # Source Code

 This project is open source.
 It has two components